bjaaaj/Portfolio-web/README.md

 # Portfolio-web
-Modern freelancing landing page using HTML, CSS &amp; JS
+Modern freelancing landing page using HTML, CSS and JS